altsheets/coinquery/README-setupCustom.md

 Try ``hello Earth``.

-**Trick:** I found out how to debug the setup.py - by raising an Exception at the end of setup.py, then the whole printout is suddenly visible.
+**Trick:** I found out how to debug the setup.py - by raising an Exception at the end of setup.py - then the whole printout is suddenly visible.

-### purpose
+### Purpose
 Later I want to be able to load an (always-same):
 * **UID.py** file with a machine-specific (or rather installation-specific) user-ID
 * see altsheets.py [line 4](https://github.com/altsheets/coinquery/blob/d8a1b11c6b68a9d923de21c10e6c0081c55dc8c1/altsheets.py#L3-L6): ``from UID import UID``